will-o-the-wisp/MKS21X-Final-Project/README.md

 1/21/19

 BC
   Screen works, except that the 2nd row of the array gets duplicated.
 Barely basic functionality, so not sure how the game is going to be.
+No one to blame except myself really, also I am incredibly dumb.